 - 1. Develop a 4-Year Work Plan to assess how staff and financial activities toward TOD will be most fruitful.
 Identify BART staffing priorities and assignments to promote TOD on and around District property, including contributions to efforts such as planning and development, community engagement, funding and financing strategies. - 2.
-Favor long-term ground leases of no more than 66 years, rather than sale of property, as the standard disposition strategy for joint development projects, except in cases where alternative approaches are required to achieve specific development objectives or where other strategies would generate greater financial return to the District. - 3.
-Solicit proposals for transit-oriented development in localities that have an adopted plan allowing for transit-supportive land uses as defined in the TOD Guidelines.
+Favor long-term ground leases of no more than 66 years, rather than sale of property, as the standard disposition strategy for joint development projects, except in cases where alternative approaches are required to achieve specific development objectives (e.g., Low Income Housing Tax Credit-funded affordable housing, requiring a ground lease term of no less than 75 years), or where other strategies would generate greater financial return to the District. - 3.
+Solicit proposals for transit-oriented development in localities that have an adopted plan allowing for transitsupportive land uses as defined in the TOD Guidelines.
 Utilize a competitive selection process but ensure the solicitation process considers property assembly with adjacent land owners for optimal TOD.

-Transit-Oriented Development Policy Adopted June 9, 2016
+Transit-Oriented Development Policy Adopted June 9, 2016 | Amended August 22, 2019 Proposed Update March 12, 2020